by-tezov/tuucho/mkdocs/docs/navigation/index.md

 # TUUCHO Navigation System

 > TUUCHO provides a flexible navigation system for each page using JSON definitions.
-> Navigation is defined under `root.setting.navigation` in every page's JSON file.
+> Navigation is defined under `root/setting/navigation`.

 ---